queertypes/pyproj/README.md

 ### pytest

-[pytest](pytest.org/latest/) is a Python a tool to discover and run tests.
+[pytest](pytest.org/latest/) is a Python tool to discover and run tests.
 Here's how to use it on this project:

 ```bash
 py.test